CERN/CAiMIRA/README.md

 We have a replica of https://cara.web.cern.ch running on http://test-cara.web.cern.ch.
 Its purpose is to simulate what will happen when a feature is merged.
 To push your changes to test-cara, simply push your branch to `live/test-cara` and the CI pipeline will trigger the deployment.
 To push to this branch, there is a good chance that you will need to force push - you should always force push with care and understanding why you are doing it.
-Syntactically, it will looks something like (assuming that you have "upstream" as your remote name, but it may be origin if you haven't configured it differently):
+Syntactically, it will look something like (assuming that you have "upstream" as your remote name, but it may be origin if you haven't configured it differently):

     git push --force upstream name-of-local-branch:live/test-cara